stephanmg/Solitaire/README.md

 - Serialize history of commands to allow for a replay of a game
 - Adapt 2D solitaire to a 3D game (Add as option)
 - Support multiple game states to be saved and loaded in the GUI
-- Make look GUI more pretty, exchange JavaFX with TornadoFX, change board material
+- Improve GUI aesthetics and exchange JavaFX with TornadoFX
-- Add a Javalin webinterface to play the game and deploy as cloud service
+- Add a Javalin webinterface to play the game and deploy as SaaS

 ## Useful links
 - https://github.com/openjfx/javafx-gradle-plugin